rasviitanen/svgmacro/README.md

 A Rust library for writing SVGs.
 Can write any SVG-element.
 Function calls and variables defined in Rust can be used in the SVG without trouble.

+Questions or requests can be emailed to rasviitanen@gmail.com.

 Add the following to your Cargo.toml
 ```
 svgmacro = "0.2.2"